Chief Massasoit of the Wampanoag Confederacy

 The word Massasoit means ‘Great Leader of Sachem’ and is sometimes used to refer to a collection of Native Americans.
 In the history of the colonies, however, the term is more often used to refer to one man, whose Indian name was Ousamequin.

 The Massasoit Manufacturing Co.

-The geographic advantages of river-produced energy quickly shrank and even well-run companies fell on hard times.
+In the early 1960’s the geographic advantages of river-produced energy quickly shrank and even well-run companies fell on hard times.
 Many of the rivers in New England, once powerhouses of production in various industries, were blunted by the availability of cheaper labor, lower crop prices, and cheaper transportation from companies in the Caribbean, Mexico, and Asia.

 The Hooper Company had bought a company, called American Textile Products, from Cincinnati, Ohio, which made industrial textiles that catered to the sanitation industry and competed with the likes of Rubbermaid, Fuller Brush, and others for its fair share of business in a tough market.
 As a “tuck-under purchase” the Hooper Company also acquired Masco Products, which were produced by Massasoit Manufacturing Company, based in Fall River, Massachusetts.